 The Legacy Hills Public Improvement District Service and Assessment Plan (the "Service and Assessment Plan") was prepared at the direction of the City Council of the City identifying the PID Public Improvements to be financed by the PID, as well as the estimated costs, the indebtedness to be incurred and the manner of assessing the property in the PID for such costs.
 The estimated costs of the PID Public Improvements is \$40,000,000.00.
-Pursuant to Sections 372.013, 372.014, and 372.016 of the PID Act, the update of the Service and Assessment Plan (the "Annual Service and Assessment Plan Update") includes an update to the service plan, an update to the assessment plan, and the assessment rolls identifying the assessments on each parcel, based on the method of assessment set forth in the Service and Assessment Plans and pursuant to the Annual Service Plans Update.
+Pursuant to Sections 372.013, 372.014, and 372.016 of the PID Act, the update of the Service and Assessment Plan (the "Annual Service and Assessment Plan Update") includes an update to the service plan, an update to the assessment plan, and the assessment rolls identifying the assessment Plans and pursuant to the Annual Service Plans Update.